Derivation of the Chern-Simons-Schr\"odinger equation from the dynamics of an almost-bosonic-anyon gas: BBGKY Hierarchy

 \section{BBGKY Hierarchy}

-Here we show how the pilot equation \eqref{eq:pilotu} can be formally inferred from the BBGKY hierarchy.
-We start from \eqref{expanded_H} and express each term of \eqref{def:Schro2} in term of the reduced density matrices to get
+Here we show how the effective equation \eqref{eq:pilotu} can be formally inferred from the BBGKY hierarchy.
+We start from \eqref{expanded_H} and express each term of \eqref{def:Schro2} in terms of the reduced density matrices to get

 The limit can be taken formally with $\alpha=\beta/(N-1)$ to obtain

 under the formal assumption that $\gamma^{(k)}_{\infty}$ exists.
 If we also assume that it takes the form of a product state $\gamma^{(k)}=\sket{\varphi^{\otimes k}}\sbra{ \varphi^{\otimes k}} $ in the limit, we obtain